All posts

 Testing in the real ChatGPT on every code change is slow: you’d need to refresh, re-trigger the tool, and wait for the AI to respond each time.
 That adds up to a 4-click manual refresh cycle per code change, per host.
 A local inspector gives you instant feedback with hot reload.

-For automated testing, you can write unit tests for your tool handlers with Vitest and end-to-end tests for your UI with Playwright. sunpeak includes built-in support for both, so you can run sunpeak test to validate your app in CI/CD without needing a live ChatGPT connection.
+For automated testing, sunpeak includes a built-in testing framework.
+Run pnpm test to execute both unit and e2e tests, so you can validate your app in CI/CD without needing a live ChatGPT connection.
+Use pnpm test:visual for visual regression tests.
 See the complete guide to testing ChatGPT Apps for the full setup, or MCP App CI/CD with GitHub Actions for pipeline configuration.

 Submitting to the App Directory